Si King: Early life

 King was born in Kibblesworth, then part of County Durham.
 An alumnus of St Robert of Newminster Catholic School in Washington, he once stated that he "went through a phase of wanting to be a priest when I was about 13, but soon discovered girls and music were way more interesting."
 King's father served in the Royal Navy during World War II on the Arctic convoys and was then employed as a motorcycle despatch rider.
+His father had met his mother whilst on shore leave in Newcastle when she was singing with a big band.
+His father died when he was 8.

+Early career

 At the age of 16, King worked laying paving stones for a construction firm.
 He then worked in film and television production.
+He began working in TV as a runner on the children’s series Byker Grove.

 He was assistant location manager on Harry Potter and the Philosopher's Stone and location manager on Harry Potter and the Chamber of Secrets.
 He met Dave Myers in 1992.
 He also worked on the set of a TV drama entitled The Gambling Man on which he was the second assistant director.